joinpursuit/Todo-Backend-Assignment/README.md

 # Todos App Backend Assignment

-This assignment is intended to be used by fellows to learn how to and practice making a backend server with Node.js Express.js & PostgreSQL.
-In the process the fellow will acquire knowledge about network requests, HTTP status codes, their uses and differences, learn about query parameters and body data sent to appropriate endpoints.
+This assignment is intended to be used by fellows to practice making a backend server with Node.js Express.js & PostgreSQL.
+In the process the fellow will acquire knowledge about back-end endpoints and how to handle network requests, HTTP status codes, their uses and differences, learn about query parameters and body data sent to appropriate endpoints.

 ## Connected Lessons
 Curriculum lessons that directly relate to this assignment can be found on the [Pursuit-Web-Core repo Unit 3 section](https://github.com/joinpursuit/Pursuit-Core-Web/blob/master/node/README.md)